servergrove/KnowledgeBase/README.md

 	php app/console doctrine:phpcr:workspace:create sgkb
 	php app/console doctrine:phpcr:register-system-node-types
 	php app/console doctrine:phpcr:fixtures:load

+	# In production, you will need to dump the asset files

+	php app/console assetic:dump --env=prod --no-debug

 	# start web server (PHP 5.4 only)

 	php app/console  server:run

 Once you completed these steps, if you are not using PHP 5.4, setup your web server virtual host to point to kb.local/web.